Oat & Whole Wheat Snickerdoodle Cookie Mix Jar Gift (+ Printable Tags)

 Oat-WW snickerdoodles cookie mix gift jar with spoon

-To those I'd like to add this Snickerdoodle Cookie Mix in a Jar which uses my multigrain snickerdoodle recipe to make a mix that you can give and the recipient can make after all the holiday sweets are just a memory.
+And now I’m adding this snickerdoodle cookie mix which uses my multigrain snickerdoodle recipe to make a mix that you can give to your family and friends that they can make after all the holiday sweets are just a memory.
+In other words, just the right time for a simple cookie pick-me-up.

 There are a couple things I want to mention about this mix that I think makes it a great gift option: